TerminalJack/Spriter2UnityDX/README.md

 * **Animation clips** <br>
 One animation clip will be generated for each of an entity's animations.
 These are standard Unity animation clips that can be played/scrubbed in-editor using Unity's Animator window.
 If the structure of the Spriter file permits it, you can use Unity animation features such as crossfade and transition blending.

 >This is a custom fork of the Spriter2UnityDX project.
 It adds a lot of new functionality.
 The main focus of the fork is on animation visual fidelity.
 That is, matching Spriter's animation playback as much as practical.
+It aims to be lightweight and allocation free.

 ## Where to get Spriter2UnityDX and how to install it